AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Need to add more styles?
 Simply create a new SASS stylesheet under `_sass/`, possibly in a nested subdirectory to keep things organized, and then just import it into your manifest.
 It's that easy.

-## Creating Reusable Components with Includes
+{% include linkedHeading.html heading="Creating Reusable Components with Includes" level=2 %}

 With other static site generators like Gatsby, you can take advantage of frameworks such as React to create reusable components.
 But what if I told you that you can still create components in Jekyll?